2020–present United States ammunition shortage: Supply

 The pandemic reduced the production and import of certain raw materials, including lead, required to manufacture ammunition.

 On July 28, 2020, Remington Outdoor Company filed for Chapter 11 bankruptcy protection.
 Vista Outdoor purchased Remington's ammunition plants and brands at auction in September 2020.
 Chris Metz, Vista Outdoor's chief executive officer, said of Remington's ammunition plant in Arkansas that "during the bankruptcy the plant was functioning at about 10% capacity before Vista Outdoor took over."
 In April 2021, Remington Ammunition announced that its Arkansas plant was back to running 24/7 at full capacity.

 Ammunition is produced from a number of component parts such as bullets, cartridge cases, powders, and primers.
 While companies were more easily able to increase the production of bullets, cases, and powder producing primers is much more specialized and primer production is a niche in which only a few companies operate.
 Post-2020 this meant that primers were the primary bottleneck to increasing production to meet the increasing demand.

+A nitrocellulose shortage, primarily because of the war in Ukraine and Chinese trade restrictions, has also impacted the ammunition shortage due to the chemical's use in propellants.